 Warren is a medium-sized city located in the state of Ohio.
 With a population of 40,245 people and 19 constituent neighborhoods, Warren is the 28th largest community in Ohio.

-Warren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Warren isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Warren are a mix of both white- and blue-collar jobs.
 Overall, Warren is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Warren who work in office and administrative support (13.33%), sales jobs (10.61%), and maintenance occupations (6.32%).
+There are especially a lot of people living in Warren who work in office and administrative support (13.30%), sales jobs (9.73%), and food service (7.01%).

 The most common language spoken in Warren is English.
 Other important languages spoken here include Spanish and Greek.